S-Larkins/S-Larkins.github.io/index.md

 ## WordPress Projects that I have created or contributed to
 ---
 ### Live Band Service Website
-A website that I fully designed, developed, and provided digital Marketing for
+A website that I fully designed, developed, wrote content, and provided digital Marketing for.
 <br>
 [Live Band Website](https://flavorbandatl.com)
 <br><br>